dekoza/mtgpl/comprules.rst

 611.2b
 ------
 Some continuous effects generated by the resolution of a spell or ability have durations worded "for as long as . . . ."
 If the "for as long as" duration never starts, or it ends before the moment the effect would first be applied, the effect does nothing.
 It doesn't start and immediately stop again, and it doesn't last forever.

-Example: Master Thief has the ability "When Master Thief enters the battlefield, gain control of target artifact for as long as you control Master Thief."
+**Example:** :mtgtip:`Master Thief` has the ability "When Master Thief enters the battlefield, gain control of target artifact for as long as you control Master Thief."
 If you lose control of Master Thief before the ability resolves, it does nothing, because its duration -- as long as you control Master Thief -- was over before the effect began.

 .. _mtgcr-611-2c:

 611.2c
 ------
 If a continuous effect generated by the resolution of a spell or ability modifies the characteristics or changes the controller of any objects, the set of objects it affects is determined when that continuous effect begins.
 After that point, the set won't change.
 (Note that this works differently than a continuous effect from a static ability.)
 A continuous effect generated by the resolution of a spell or ability that doesn't modify the characteristics or change the controller of any objects modifies the rules of the game, so it can affect objects that weren't affected when that continuous effect began.
 If a single continuous effect has parts that modify the characteristics or changes the controller of any objects and other parts that don't, the set of objects each part applies to is determined independently.

-Example: An effect that reads "All white creatures get +1/+1 until end of turn" gives the bonus to all permanents that are white creatures when the spell or ability resolves -- even if they change color later -- and doesn't affect those that enter the battlefield or turn white afterward.
+**Example:** An effect that reads "All white creatures get +1/+1 until end of turn" gives the bonus to all permanents that are white creatures when the spell or ability resolves -- even if they change color later -- and doesn't affect those that enter the battlefield or turn white afterward.

-Example: An effect that reads "Prevent all damage creatures would deal this turn" doesn't modify any object's characteristics, so it's modifying the rules of the game.
+**Example:** An effect that reads "Prevent all damage creatures would deal this turn" doesn't modify any object's characteristics, so it's modifying the rules of the game.
 That means the effect will apply even to damage from creatures that weren't on the battlefield when the continuous effect began.
 It also affects damage from permanents that become creatures later in the turn.

 .. _mtgcr-611-2d: